SHU8HAM-K/OMR-Sheet-Response-Capture/README.md

 # OMR-Sheet-Response-Capture
-This project automates the processing of capturing data from Optical Mark Recognition (OMR) Sheet.
+This project detects the marked bubbles from the Optical Mark Recognition (OMR) Sheet.